awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-console.md

   `https://signin.aws.amazon.com/switchrole?account=account_id_number&roleName=role_name&displayName=text_to_display`

   Where you replace the following text:
   + *account\_id\_number* – The 12\-digit account identifier provided to you by your administrator\.
 Alternatively, your administrator might create an account alias so that the URL includes your account name instead of an account ID\.
-For more information, see [Your AWS Account ID and Its Alias](console_account-alias.md)\.
+For more information, see [Your AWS account ID and its alias](console_account-alias.md)\.
   + *role\_name* – The name of the role that you want to assume\.
 You can get this from the end of the role's ARN\.
 For example, provide the `TestRole` role name from the following role ARN: `namearn:aws:iam::403299380220:role/TestRole`\.
   + \(Optional\) *text\_to\_display* – The text that you want to appear on the navigation bar in place of your user name when this role is active\.
 + You can manually switch roles using the information your administrator provides by using the procedures that follow\.